Code-Institute-Submissions/travel-tickr/README.md

 * [ ] Do so navigation bar and authorization works (Could do) *- Moved to next sprint*
 * [ ] Design and implement footer (Could do) *- Moved to next sprint*

+**Sprint 1 recap:**
+In sprint 1 I accomplished critical planning and documentation tasks, and successfully created the backend of the project including the creation of numerous apps and models.
+The initiation of the frontend was also embarked upon, though several elements have been postponed to the subsequent sprint.

 #### Sprint 2 (June 19th - June 24th, 2023):
 * [ ] Location (Must do)  *- Moved to next sprint and user story created*
 * [x] Test deploy project on Heroku (Must do)